Self Care For Busy People: simple tips for recharging and relaxing that are perfect for someone in a busy season of life.

-This season I saw a beautiful rhubarb recipe and inspired me to create my own rhubarb recipe (coming soon to the blog).
+This season I saw a beautiful rhubarb recipe and inspired me to create my own rhubarb recipe -see our Strawberry Rhubarb Ice Cream recipe here.
 I don’t even remember exactly what the magazine recipe was for?
 But it was beautiful photography, and got me thinking about rhubarb season approaching and got my own creative juices flowing.
 I can’t make it to an amazing museum or art gallery in a short about of time, but I can take half and hour, grab a coffee and head to the library for a little inspiration when ever I need to.

 Perhaps you used to love to read, but tell yourself you don’t have time like you used to.
 But, a few pages don’t take too long.
 Or how about a podcast?
 Or book on tape during your commute?
 It’s not all or nothing.
 Maybe there was a time when you had a big, beautiful garden that you loved to spend time in.
 But these days you certainly don’t have time for that.
 But, would a few pots on the patio be too time consuming.